AlexSchinnerl/dataCite/README.md

 ```
 ## Python Files
 ### main
-Contains the main method, where the input file is loaded and for each provided record a DataCite compatible xml file is created and saved in the output folder.
+Contains the main method, where the input file is loaded and for each provided record a DataCite compatible XML-File is created and saved in the output folder.

 ### map_functions
-Stores all functionions needed to map a datafield from the input file to the output xml.
+Stores all functionions needed to map a datafield from the input file to the output XML.

 ### testingRecord
 Hold a function to test if mandatory fields are present in the input file and one to write caveats in the logfile